smgroves/smgroves.github.io-legacy/pages/about.md

 I am grateful to have obtained my own funding for my time in graduate school.
 For my second year, I received funding from a Vanderbilt Training grant from the Bioinformatics department.
 I then was honored to receive the NSF Graduate Research Fellowship (GRFP), for which I am a 5-year fellow (provides funding for 3 years).

-2016-2017 | BIDS: Vanderbilt Training Program in Big Biomedical Data Science Trainee
+2016-2017: BIDS (Vanderbilt Training Program in Big Biomedical Data) Science Trainee

-2017-2021 | NSF Graduate Research Fellowships Program Fellow
+2017-2021:  NSF Graduate Research Fellowships Program Fellow